FNM Note: check SEO settings for launch of page. Update brochure Link to current brochure.

 Continuing Education Hours for disciplines not listed below: 12 contact hours for 2 days (1.2 CEUs) 6 contact hours for one day (0.6 CEUs).
 Intermediate level.

 Education Resources, Inc. is an AOTA Approved Provider of professional development.
-Course approval ID#11368.
-This Distance Learning-Interactive course is offered at 12 contact hours 1.2 CEUs (2 day) or 6 contact hours 0.6 CEUs (1 day) (Intermediate level, OT Service Delivery & Foundational Knowledge).
+This Distance Learning-Interactive course is pending AOTA approval for 12 contact hours 1.2 CEUs (2 day) or 6 contact hours 0.6 CEUs (1 day) (Intermediate level, OT Service Delivery & Foundational Knowledge).
 AOTA does not endorse specific course content, products or clinical procedures.

 This course can be used toward your NBCOT Professional Development for 12 PDUs (2 day) or 6 PDUs (1 day).